amassrywork-collab/cnn-from-scratch-mnist-01/README.md

 Training a full CNN from scratch on all 10 MNIST classes is computationally expensive on CPU.

 Reducing the task to **0 vs 1** allows:
-- Faster experimentation
+- Faster experimentation.
-- Clearer understanding of gradients
+- Clearer understanding of gradients.
-- Focus on correctness instead of optimization
+- Focus on correctness instead of optimization.

 ---

 ## Notes & Future Work

 Possible extensions:
-- Add max-pooling layer
+- Add max-pooling layer.
-- Extend to 10-class classification (Softmax + Categorical Cross-Entropy)
+- Extend to 10-class classification (Softmax + Categorical Cross-Entropy).
-- Add padding and stride
+- Add padding and stride.
-- Improve performance with vectorization
+- Improve performance with vectorization.

 ---